rautio/micro-frontend-demo/README.md

 - How to use Webpack Module Federation in React: https://betterprogramming.pub/how-to-use-webpack-module-federation-in-react-70455086b2b0
 - Zustand in a Micro Frontend: https://betterprogramming.pub/zustand-in-a-micro-frontend-b92d02a51577

-### Open Items

-- Dynamic remote URLs
-- Deployment
-- Sharing state from host to application (props)
-- Sharing global state from host to remotes (zustand?)
-- Sharing local storage (persist cart)
-- Central analytics event stream
-- Error Boundary/Safe loading. + Suspense in 'FederatedWrapper'
-- Versioning between host and remotes
-- Versioning node_modules?
-- Routing.
-How do you do in-browser linking from a remote component when the host is the one controlling the router?
-What happens if you use mismatching versions of react-router?
-- How can you share local/session state between remote and host?

 ### Rendering Remote React Components